KenjiOhtsuka/note/stress.md

 Time management involves these factors.

-* Determining how much time you need to spend studying.
+* How much time I need to spend studying.
-* Knowing how much time you actually have for studying and increasing that time if needed.
+* How much time I actually have for studying and increasing that time if needed.
-* Being aware of the times of day you are at your best and most focused.
+* The times of day I am at my best and most focused.
 * Using effective long- and short-term study strategies.
 * Scheduling study activities in realistic segments.
 * Staying motivated to follow your plan and avoid procrastination.